«Movements»

 Absolutely, it's time.

-Through the lives of three cultural pioneers and internationally renowned activists, Movements explores, celebrates and questions these social changes in all their complexity – in an evening of celebratory and thoughtful shout-outs.
+Through the lives of three cultural pioneers and internationally renowned activists, ‘Movements’ explores, celebrates and questions these social changes in all their complexity – in an evening of celebratory and thoughtful ‘shout-outs’.
 Musician Zainab Lascandri, a pioneer of the female rap scene in Zurich, and feminist artist and activist Salma Said, who was part of the Egyptian revolution in 2011, are accompanied by performer Steven Schoch, whose heritage is closely linked to queer and apartheid struggles in South Africa.

 The theatre production ‘Movements’ is co-produced by Gessnerallee and has been in development since October 2024.
 Due to illness within the team, the original premiere in March 2025 has been postponed.
-Inspired and fascinated by the fact that the ‘shout-out’ originally originated in African-American churches, we are delighted to celebrate the premiere of ‘Movements’ in a church setting, in the chapel of the Kulturhaus Helferei.
+Inspired and fascinated by the fact that the ‘shout-out’ emerged in African-American churches, we are delighted to celebrate the premiere of ‘Movements’ in a church setting, in the chapel of the Kulturhaus Helferei.

 Information on accessibility and language